Mohammed Harbi

-Mohamed Harbi (born June 16, 1933) is an Algerian historian who was a member of the National Liberation Front (Algeria) (FLN) during the Algerian War of Independence.
+Mohammed Harbi (محمد حربي; sometimes romanized as Mohamed; 16 June 1933 – 1 January 2026) was an Algerian historian who was a member of the National Liberation Front (Algeria) (FLN) during the Algerian War of Independence.

-Biography
+Life and career

-Mohamed Harbi was born in 1933 into a wealthy family in El Harrouch, Algeria.
-At the age of 15, he joined the Movement for the Triumph of Democratic Liberties.
-According to his memoirs, Harbi lived underground in France and gathered support for the Algerian independence.
-From 1954 to 1962 he was in a prominent position in the FLN.
+Mohammed Harbi was born on 16 June 1933 into a wealthy family in El Harrouch, Algeria.
+His father was a rural landowner and farmer.
+His family moved to Skikda in 1945 where he attended high school at the Collège Dominique-Luciani and was influenced by his history teacher, Pierre Souyri, a member of the leftist French Resistance during World War II.
+At the age of 15, he joined the Movement for the Triumph of Democratic Liberties, becoming the head of the party’s local youth wing in 1946.
+He completed high school at the Collège Sainte-Barbe in Paris and joined Sorbonne University in 1953 to study history.
+In August 1956, amidst the Algerian War of Independence, he joined the FLN Federation of France and worked in its Information and Press Commission.
+He became an advisor to Krim Belkacem and was assigned FLN ambassador to Guinea in 1960.

 After the Algerian War of Independence, he became an advisor to the new president, Ahmed Ben Bella, and later a member of his cabinet.
+Harbi aided in the development of agricultural reform and policy under Ben Bella.
+In September 1963, he became an editor at the FLN newspaper Révolution Africaine.

 Harbi's Marxism was fiercely opposed by many veterans of the war, as well as by the army.
 According to his memoirs, Harbi tried to resist the increasingly authoritarian approach of the new government and urged Ben Bella to arm the people to avert a military coup.
 He believed, like many Marxists in his generation, that popular militias were needed to revolutionise society as well as resist the impending coup.
 However, his own insistence on Marxist dogma helped fuel popular as well as political opposition toward him, which culminated in the very coup he had feared.

-In June 1965 Houari Boumedienne seized power and arrested Ben Bella.
-Two months later Harbi was also imprisoned.
-For the next five years he was transferred between prisons, without trial, until he was placed in house arrest in 1971.
-In 1973 he escaped to Tunisia with a false Turkish passport and from there moved to Paris.